The Value of Learning a Foreign Language

 |Speaking with Italians in Italy at an outdoor cafe.
 Hanging out with locals is one of the best ways to learn a language.

 When you live abroad, there is simply no getting around the importance of learning the local language.
 I have lived in many countries, and know what a difference even one phrase can make, when spoken to a native.

-Here are seven key points that I have come to learn about the power and necessity of learning a foreign language:
+Here are six key points that I have come to learn about the power and necessity of learning a foreign language: